-To supplement our western culture’s low omega-3 diet, a high quality omega-3 supplement can be an excellent source of omegas.
+To supplement our western culture’s low omega-3 diet, a high-quality omega-3 supplement can be an excellent source of omegas.
 There are many quality producers of omega supplements.
 One, which we trust at The Center, is Renew Life’s Super Critical Omega, providing over 1,000 mg of omega-3s per capsule and 1,000 IUs of vitamin D.

 Proteins and Cognitive Function

 Getting enough proteins in your diet helps maintain cognitive function.
-Proteins provide you with important amino acids, including tyrosine and tryptophan.
+Proteins provide you with essential amino acids, including tyrosine and tryptophan.
 Your body uses both to produce neurotransmitters — brain-signaling chemicals required for cognition.

 Vitamins That Support Cognitive Function

 A balanced, vitamin-rich diet helps keep your brain functioning properly to support cognition.
-Several B-vitamins, including vitamins B-3, B-6 and B-12, help your body convert tryptophan into neurotransmitters.
+Several B-vitamins, including vitamins B-3, B-6, and B-12, help your body convert tryptophan into neurotransmitters.
 Vitamin B-12 also keeps your brain cells coated with myelin, a fatty substance that helps your nerves communicate effectively.
 The Franklin Institute reports that vitamins C and E show indications of helping preserve cognitive function as you age and help fight dementia, a condition characterized by decreased cognition and personality changes.

 Minerals That Support Cognitive Function

-Your Brain, Cognitive Function and Your Diet
+Your Brain, Cognitive Function, and Your Diet

 If you believe you are experiencing a decrease in cognitive function, check your diet and nutrient intake.
-Also be sure to talk with your doctor about your symptoms.
+Also, be sure to talk with your doctor about your symptoms.
 Cognitive decline can develop from a variety of causes.
 While a supportive diet is always a good plan, a trained medical professional should determine the root cause and develop an appropriate treatment plan, if warranted.